 It’s official, fathers have more fun with their children and mothers have more stress.
+Not surprising.

 A recent study entitled How Parents Fare: Mothers’ and Fathers’ Subjective Well-Being in Time with Children has just confirmed what we moms have always known, that in this age of “intensive parenting” children gain but parents lose and that the parent who loses the most is mom.

 shuttle their children between a broad range of activities, from soccer to music lessons, all the while coaching them on how to handle a disagreement with a teacher and quizzing them on their weekly spelling words.

 And, while all of these child centered activities promote achievement in our children, new research indicates that because there is a big difference in the type of activities moms and dads do with their kids, dads experience more happiness and less stress while engaged with their children than moms do.

 Fathers tend to spend more of their time with children in leisure activities like watching TV, whereas mothers’ time with children is more often spent doing tasks like serving dinner, grocery shopping, or ensuring they get to soccer on time.

 In addition, when fathers are with children, they are more likely than mothers to have another adult with them, “making their time with children more enjoyable by relieving them of some responsibility.”
 While intensive parenting seems to be beneficial for kids and generally being with their children is rewarding for parents,